 AnyLogic Pedestrian Library is dedicated to simulate pedestrian flows in “physical” environment.
 It allows creating models of pedestrian buildings (like subway stations, security checks etc.) or streets (big number of pedestrians).
 Models allow collecting statistics on pedestrian density in different areas, to assure acceptable performance of service points with hypothetic load, estimate lengths of stay in specific areas, detect potential problems with interior geometry — effect of adding obstacles and many other applications.
-In models created with Pedestrian Library, pedestrians move in continuous space, reacting on different kinds of obstacles (modeled by space markup elements, such as walls) and other pedestrians.
+In models created with Pedestrian Library, pedestrians move in continuous space, reacting on different kinds of obstacles (modeled by space markup elements, such as walls or space markup elements of Material Handling Library) and other pedestrians.

 What are pedestrian models built for?